Employee Transfer

 "Employee Transfer" is the sixth episode of the fifth season of the American version of the television series The Office and the show's seventy-eighth episode overall.
 It was broadcast in the United States on October 30, 2008, on NBC.

 In this episode, Michael struggles with the fact that his girlfriend Holly is being transferred back to her old branch in Nashua, New Hampshire, after CFO David Wallace discovers their relationship.
 Meanwhile, Pam and Jim's two brothers play a prank on Jim, and Dwight irritates his romantic rival Andy by taking an interest in Andy's old school, Cornell University.

 Synopsis

-Pam Beesly is embarrassed when she is the only person at corporate wearing a costume on Halloween.
-Pam's costume is Charlie Chaplin and it cannot be removed since her mustache was applied with grease paint and removing the hat makes her look like Adolf Hitler.
-In Scranton, numerous employees dress in odd costumes, with Creed Bratton, Kevin Malone and Dwight Schrute all dressing up as Heath Ledger's version of the Joker from The Dark Knight.
-Jim Halpert's costume is minimalistic as usual, dressing up as a guy named "Dave" (a costume consisting of his normal attire, with a name tag).

-Holly Flax has been transferred back to her old branch in Nashua, New Hampshire after CFO David Wallace discovered her relationship with Michael Scott.
+Holly Flax is transferred back to her old branch in Nashua, New Hampshire after CFO David Wallace discovered her relationship with Michael Scott.
 Michael and Darryl Philbin help her move using Darryl's truck.
-Michael and Holly want to continue their relationship, but as they get closer to Nashua, Holly believes that their relationship is not going to work with the long distance.
+Michael and Holly want to continue their relationship, but as they get closer to Nashua, Holly believes it is not going to work with the long distance.
 Michael begs her to keep their relationship alive as he fears he will go back to Jan Levinson.
-Michael had intended to spend the weekend with Holly before heading back to Scranton, but after they move her stuff into her new house, he changes his mind and heads back with Darryl.
-Michael and Holly share a last embrace before he leaves.
+Michael had intended to spend the weekend with Holly, but after they move her stuff into her new house, he changes his mind.
+Michael and Holly share a last embrace before he leaves with Darryl.
 In the truck, Darryl tries to console Michael by teaching him to sing the blues.
 Michael does not understand, but is cheered up nonetheless.